tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

 ## Modules in Knockout

-Once again we&#8217;re looking at a feature that is outside the scope of Knockout, so it&#8217;s time to turn to a 3rd party library.
+Once again we're looking at a feature that is outside the scope of Knockout, so it's time to turn to a 3rd party library.
 The most popular choice here seems to be [RequireJS][1].

 ### Knockout/RequireJS Simple Dependency Injection Example